iam-peekay/personal-website/content/posts/2019-10-25-day-1-i-went-deep-sea-fishing-is-this-mostly-a-dude-thing.md

 </figure>

-I had never been deep sea fishing before.
-In fact, I’ve never been fishing, period.
-It was not something my dad ever took me to do when I was a child.

-Plus, it is **not really a sport that women seem to gravitate towards** (at least, I don’t think so?).
+I had never been deep sea fishing before this experience.
+In fact, **I had never been fishing**--period.
+It was never something I was particularly interested in as a child and my dad never saw fit to take me.
+Plus, it’s not really a sport that seems to attract many women.
+Or at least, that’s always been my impression.

-But I’m a huge **adrenaline junkie** and my definition of a “break” is doing a bunch of physical adventurous stuff until I tire myself out and can't move.
-So I was excited to try out Deep Sea Fishing as the first of many adventures.
+But I’m a huge **adrenaline junkie**!
+My definition of a “break” involves numerous physical activities and adventures.
+I’m not satisfied until I’m so tired that I can barely move.
+So when the opportunity arose to try deep sea fishing, I couldn’t let it pass me by.
+My hope was that it would be the first of many adventures during my 2 weeks away from everyday life.

-I live in Los Angeles so there is plenty of water all around me.
-It must mean there should be plenty of places to fish nearby, right?
+Now, I know what you might be thinking: **I live in Los Angeles**, so there is plenty of water around me.
+Surely there would be plenty of places to fish near home, right?

 Wrong.

-We did **hours of research**, only to find that most fishing spots in California had not updated their website in years.
-They honestly looked like they were built before JavaScript was invented and not touched ever since. 🙄
+After spending hours researching, we found that most of the fishing spots in California hadn’t updated their websites in years.
+Honestly, many of them looked like they were built before JavaScript was even invented and left untouched after their initial creation. 🙄

 _“WTF?”_ we thought.

-Eventually, after hours of scouring the internet, we found one place that looked legit. **Chanel Islands.**

-It was close by (about a 1.5 hour drive).
-And the fishing reports said they had **plenty of fish**.
+Eventually, though, our hard work paid off.
+After spending way too long scouring the internet, we found one placed that actually looked legit: **Chanel Islands**.
+It was relatively close (only about a 1.5 hour drive) and the reports said the waters had plenty of fish.

-_“We'll take it,”_ we said.
+_“We’ll take it,”_ we said.

 3 days later, we were on our way to Chanel Islands.
-We drove up the night before because driving up on the day of would have been a nightmare.
-When you go fishing, you have to show up early AF. **Like, 5am early**. 😬
+Driving up the day of would have been a nightmare, so we opted to make our way there the night before. **Apparently when you go fishing, you have to show up early AF**.
+We’re talking 5am early. 😬

-We figured we may as well explore and enjoy the night in Chanel Islands.
-Then get up early and go fishing.
+Since we would be arriving the day before, we figured we may as well take the chance to explore Chanel Islands and see what we could enjoy that night.
+Sure, we had to wake up super early for fishing the next day, but there was no need to waste the chance for adventure!

-So we got here around 7pm last night.
-Checked into our hotel.
-Unpacked.
-And decided to hit the town.
+We got to the Islands around 7pm last night.
+After checking into the hotel and unpacking, we decided to hit the town.

-Chanel Islands is a quaint little town.
-It’s **beautiful, clean, and private**.
-The population is less than 4,000 people!!!
-That is 400,000x smaller than Los Angeles. 🤣
+Chanel Islands is a beautiful town.
+It’s very clean and private, but also very quaint.
+The population is less than 4,000 people!
+That’s 400,000x smaller than Los Angeles! 🤣

-As we were driving around, I realized how much **I miss living in a small town**.
+Despite the huge difference from LA, I truly love it here.
+As we were driving around, I realized just **how much I miss living in a small town**.

-Growing up, the town we lived in was also sparsely populated.
-Every home was REQUIRED to have a minimum of 3 acres of land.
-It was unbelievably spacious, beautiful, and serene.
-We had deer running through our backyard daily.
-And would even hear an occasional bear howl at night.
+Growing up, the town my family lived in was sparsely populated and very rural.
+Every home was required to have a minimum of 3 acres of land.
+Deer running through the backyard was a daily occurrence and sometimes you could even hear the howl of wild animals.
+It was unbelievably **spacious, beautiful, and serene**.

-Every time I go back home, I feel **at peace**.
-There is honestly nothing like it. **The privacy**. **The greenery.
-The fresh air.** All of it just feels like home.
+Every time I visit my childhood home, I feel at peace.
+There’s honestly nothing like it in the world: the privacy, the greenery, the fresh air.

+**It just feels like home.**

-Being in the city doesn’t give me the same sense of being at home.
-When I’m ready to buy my first home, it’ll definitely NOT be in a big city.
-It’ll be in a rural place where I can get a ton of land and be surrounded by nature and animals.
+**Being in the city has never really given me that same sense of belonging**.
+One day when I’m ready to buy my first home, it definitely won’t be in a big city. **I want to live somewhere rural where I can have a ton of land and be surrounded by nature, animals, and freedom**.

-Anyways.
+Sorry, I went off on a tangent there!
 I digress.

-So we explored Chanel Islands a bit and ended up at this impeccable Brazilian restaurant.
-Gosh, was it delicious.
-Fried plantains.
-Rice.
-Seafood.
-More fried plantains for dessert.
-Yum.
+After arriving, we decided to explore Chanel Islands a bit and ended up at this impeccable Brazilian restaurant.
+Gosh, was it delicious!
+Fried plantains, rice, seafood.
+More fried plantains for dessert!
+Yummy.

-Not long after, I had a wonderful food coma and crashed. 😴
+Not long after we left, I fell into a wonderful food coma and crashed back at the hotel. 😴

-I woke up the next morning at **4am and went for a short run.**

-Whenever I go to new cities, I go for runs early in the morning.
-Why?
+The next morning, I woke up at 4am and decided to go for a short run.
+Whenever I go to new cities, I like to go for runs early in the morning.
+You may be wondering: why?

 Well, two things.

-One, I get a quick **workout** in.
+One, it’s an easy way to get in a quick workout.
+Just because I’m on a break from my everyday life doesn’t mean I’m on a break from staying in shape.

-Two, it gives me an opportunity to wonder the local streets and alleys and **explore** different pockets of the city while everyone else is asleep.

-It can be **scary** sometimes because it is pitch dark and no one is around.
-All I usually hear is my own footsteps and the wind whistling through the trees.
+Two, it gives me the opportunity to wander the local streets and alleys while everyone is asleep.
+It can be scary sometimes to explore the city before it’s truly awake, since it’s often pitch dark and no one else is around.
+All you hear are your own footsteps and the sound of the wind whistling through the trees.

-It makes me feel **vulnerable** because anything can happen.
-I can get kidnapped.
-Or eaten by a snake.
-Or fall into an ocean.
+Sometimes on these early morning runs, I feel very vulnerable.
+Anything could happen: I could be kidnapped or eaten by a snake or fall into an ocean.
 Who knows?!

-But for real, I love the **challenge and trill** of a morning run.
-In the modern **Life of Comfort and Abundance**, inducing doses of **challenge and risk** in our lives is necessary to make us feel alive.
+But for real, I love the challenge and thrill of an early morning run. **In modern times, we’ve grown so used to an abundance of comfort.
+Introducing doses of challenge and risk into our lives is necessary to make us feel alive**.

-I ran close to 3 miles and saw a grand total of 3 cars and 0 people.
+On this occasion, I ran close to 3 miles and saw a grand total of 3 cars and 0 people.
 Just how I like it. 😌

-I then ran back home, showered, and jetted to the harbor.
-Despite it being 40 degrees outside, it was too beautiful to complain.
+After returning to the hotel, I took a quick shower and then we jetted to the harbor.
+Despite the 40 degree weather outside, it was too beautiful to complain.
+The day was absolutely perfect for deep sea fishing.

 <figure>